Why This Matters

 Cosimo de' Medici

-• Commissioned Donatello and Fra Angelico, shaping Early Renaissance style through support of works like Donatello's bronze David and Fra Angelico's frescoes at San Marco
+- Commissioned Donatello and Fra Angelico, shaping Early Renaissance style through works like Donatello's bronze David and Fra Angelico's frescoes at the convent of San Marco

-• Built architectural monuments including the Medici Palace and rebuilt San Lorenzo Basilica, creating permanent symbols of family prestige in Florence's urban landscape
+- Built architectural monuments including the Medici Palace (designed by Michelozzo) and the rebuilt San Lorenzo Basilica, creating permanent symbols of family prestige woven into Florence's urban fabric

 Lorenzo de' Medici

-• "Lorenzo the Magnificent" cultivated a court that functioned as an informal academy, where young artists like Michelangelo trained alongside humanist scholars
+- "Lorenzo the Magnificent" cultivated a court that functioned as an informal academy, where young artists like Michelangelo trained alongside humanist scholars in the Medici sculpture garden

 Papal Patronage: Art in Service of the Church